 Over the course of the year student assessment data is analyzed by student and parent groups including the SLT, SSC, and English Learner Advisory Council (ELAC).
 The members of these teams identify areas of need, and discuss strategies to support students based on the data.
 This data analysis and input guides the development of the SPSA.
-Teachers were presented with the proposed SPSA expenditures and given the opportunity to provide feedback and recommendations at a Faculty Meeting.
-100% voted in favor with 100% participation of 2020-21 teachers currently employed (SPSA Budget was presented in May 2021).
-This process was also done with ELAC, and 100% of the members present at the meeting voted in favor, and they had no recommendations.
-ELAC parents also participate in a yearly needs assessment to provide input.
-The parents and faculty members on School Site Council analyzed data and developed and approved the SPSA.
+Teachers were presented with the proposed SPSA expenditures and given the opportunity to provide feedback and recommendations at a Faculty Meeting on 3/2/22.
+Of the 21 out of 22 credentialed full time teachers who participated in the voting for the proposed 22-23 SPSA expenditures, 20 voted in favor, 1 abstain, 0 opposed.
+This process was also done with ELAC on 3/11/22, and 100% of the members present at the meeting voted in favor.